alunacjones/LSL.Scrutor.Extensions/docs/Auto Registration/05-multipleLifeTimesError.md

     .AutoRegisterServicesFromAssemblyOf<Program>();
 ```

-The dependent interfaces and classes are defined as:
+The dependent interfaces and classes are defined as follows:

 ```csharp { data-fiddle="B6t9qK" }
 public interface IMyClass